In League with Dragons: Background

 Indie rock band the Mountain Goats released their 16th full-length studio album, Goths, on May 19, 2017, via Merge Records.
 The album was inspired by John Darnielle's childhood enjoyment of gothic rock.
 After supporting Jason Isbell on tour in June and July 2017, the Mountain Goats went on a North American headlining tour from September through December 2017 in support of Goths.

 Release

 The album was announced on January 28, 2019.
 The announcement was accompanied by a live streaming event on Facebook and Twitch, hosted by Wizards of the Coast.
 The band also released three singles from the album: "Younger", "Cadaver Sniffing Dog", and "Sicilian Crest".
-The release of "Sicilian Crest" was accompanied by an hour-long discussion about the making of the song by frontman John Darnielle and podcaster Joseph Fink, on the podcast I Only Listen to the Mountain Goats; season two of the podcast will ultimately consist of a track-by-track discussion of each song on the album.
+The release of "Sicilian Crest" was accompanied by an hour-long discussion about the making of the song by frontman John Darnielle and podcaster Joseph Fink, on the podcast I Only Listen to the Mountain Goats; season two of the podcast consisted of a track-by-track discussion of each song on the album.

 The album was released on April 26, 2019, on Merge Records.
 Special editions of the album come with an additional 7-inch record, Sentries in the Ambush EP, featuring two non-album tracks.